 Democrats in Florida’s 2nd District Go All Mean Girls on Each Other

 Have you seen the latest round of infighting for Democrats in Florida’s 2nd Congressional District?
-Like a scene from the movie Mean Girls, Al Lawson has tumblr_lx9iv9EkzT1qb9pa3o1_500been tossed aside by National Democrats in the 2nd Congressional District race.
+Like a scene from the movie Mean Girls, Al Lawson has been tossed aside by National Democrats in the 2nd Congressional District race.

 After Nancy Pelosi and Washington Democrats deemed Gwen Graham their chosen one, the thorn in their side that won’t go away is 2012 Democratic candidate Al Lawson.